-When I go out of the house I use a cane to take some weight off of my left hip and back which reduces the pain when I walk.
-My back is improving but I know I can’t sit on hard chairs or benches.
-So I decided to take my meal home.
+At that time I used a cane to take some weight off of my left hip and back which reduced the pain when I walk.
+My back has improved since then thankfully but at that time I couldn’t sit on hard chairs or benches.
+So I told the woman to wrap my sandwich so I could take it home.
 She asked about the cane.
 So I explained to the cashier that I had back problems.

 The lady smiled and told me she literally knew how I felt.
 We immediately shared a few of our similar woes, helpful tactics in dealing with the pain, and how we had been injured and how we were feeling now.

 Her work history had always involved her being on her feet.
 I sympathized and mentioned I had been a nurse for 36 years.
 I had no regrets because I was doing what I was called to do and loved doing what I did.